gear-foundation/gear-wiki/docs/idea/account/gear-bonus.md

 ![img alt](./img/claim-grb-1.png)

-2. Click the `Connect` button to connect your Substrate account that is eligible for the bonus tokens.
+2. Click the <kbd>Connect</kbd> button to connect your Substrate account that is eligible for the bonus tokens.

-3. If GRB is available to claim, the interface will display a `Claim` button.
+3. If GRB is available to claim, the interface will display a <kbd>Claim</kbd> button.
 Your available GRB balance will be shown on the top right corner.

 # Polkadot/Substrate portal